-There are not many alternates, but the few ones available are:
+There are not many alternates, but the few options available are:

-1. Apply for visa in another category.
+- Apply for US visa in another category.
 This can be done as long as you are eligible for that visa category.
-One doesn’t need to withdraw the pending 221g application.
+One doesn’t need to withdraw the pending 221g application with US consulate.

-2. Apply for same visa but through another employer (applicable more to H-1 applicants).
+- Apply for same visa but through another employer (applicable more to H1B applicants).
 Based on your current petition, an employer (same or different) can file cap-exempt petition for you.
 Once it is approved you can re-appear for visa interview.
 Again, one doesn’t need to withdraw the pending 221g application.

-In case the stamping request is rejected after the processing:
+In case the US stamping request is rejected after the administrative processing:

-2. All your original documents will be returned to you, except for 797 which is sent to USCIS
+- All your original documents will be returned to you, except for I-797 which is sent to USCIS

 Original Image : http://www.elfwood.com/art/l/y/lycos/numero_tresbmp.jpeg